ginger-tek/jerpy/README.md

 - ## `layouts`
   Stores layout templates, each their own `.php` file.
 The default global theme is set in `config.php` via the `$layout` property.
 The value is just the file name with no extension.
 - ## `assets`
-  Organize your CSS, JavaScript, fonts, and images to use in your layouts and pages via absolute URI here:
+  Organize your CSS, JavaScript, fonts, and images to use in your layouts and pages via absolute URI here
-- ## `media`
-  For any and all URL-accessible files, such as documents, video/music, etc.
 - ## `content`
   For all your embedded content files, such as Markdown text files, and is not URL-accessible.